-We rely on key executive officers and scientific and medical advisors, and their knowledge of our business and technical expertise would be difficult to replace.
+\ We rely on key executive officers and scientific and medical advisors, and their knowledge of our business and technical expertise would be difficult to replace.

-We are highly dependent on Dr. Jonathan Lewis, our Chief Executive Officer, Jason A. Amello, our Executive Vice President and Chief Financial Officer, Caesar J. Belbel, our Executive Vice President and Chief Legal Officer and our principal scientific, regulatory, and medical advisors.
-Dr. Lewis', Mr. Amello's and Mr. Belbel's employment are governed by written employment agreements.
+We are highly dependent on Dr. Jonathan Lewis, our Chief Executive Officer, Caesar J. Belbel, our Executive Vice President and Chief Legal Officer and our principal scientific, regulatory, and medical advisors.
+Dr. Lewis', and Mr. Belbel's employment are governed by written employment agreements.
 The employment agreement with Dr. Lewis provides for a term that expires in January 2014.
-Dr. Lewis and Messrs.
-Amello and Belbel may terminate their employment with us at any time, subject, however, to certain non-compete and non-solicitation covenants.
-The loss of the technical knowledge and management and industry expertise of Dr. Lewis and Messrs.
-Amello and Belbel, or any of our other key personnel, could result in delays in product development, loss of customers and sales, and diversion of management resources, which could adversely affect our operating results.
+Dr. Lewis and Mr. Belbel may terminate their employment with us at any time, subject, however, to certain non-compete and non-solicitation covenants.
+The loss of the technical knowledge and management and industry expertise of Dr. Lewis and Mr. Belbel, or any of our other key personnel, could result in delays in product development, loss of customers and sales, and diversion of management resources, which could adversely affect our operating results.
 We do not carry "key person" life insurance policies on any of our officers or key employees.